 Price & Hours

 Nestled just steps from the waterfront, Thames Street has been Newport's main commercial drag since the 18th century.
-Here you'll find a collection of local shops, like Thames Glass and Newport Fudgery, as well as more conventional stores like Express.
-There's also a decent dining scene ranging from budget-friendly seafood to ritzier entrees, like those served at the Brick Alley Pub & Restaurant.
+Here you'll find a collection of local shops like Thames Glass and Newport Fudgery, as well as more conventional stores like Express and Banana Republic.
+There's also a decent dining scene, ranging from budget-friendly seafood spots to ritzier establishments, such as Brick Alley Pub & Restaurant and Bouchard Inn & Restaurant.

 This area also claims a high concentration of colonial homes, dating back to the late 17th and early 18th centuries that are worth exploring.
-And you should also take some time to visit Trinity Church.
+And be sure to take some time to visit Trinity Church.
 This religious site was completed in 1726, and its cemetery acts as the final resting place of some of the city's earliest settlers.

 If you're hoping to buy some souvenirs, visitors recommend purchasing them on Thames Street instead of at Bowen's Wharf.
 You'll find cheaper prices, plus some great people-watching.
 You'll also want to wear comfortable walking shoes, even if you're planning a shorter stroll; the cobblestone streets and the sometimes-unkempt redbrick sidewalks aren't high-heel friendly.

 Thames Street is free to visit, though fees apply for any items purchased at the street's shops and restaurants.
 Street parking is limited, so plan on arriving early or parking at the Newport Visitor Information Center, which is situated a block west of the northern part of Thames Street.
 The thoroughfare is also within walking distance of Touro Synagogue.

 More Best Things To Do in Newport, RI